 After completing this class, students should be able to:

-- The interrelationship between the concepts of morality, justice and duty and how these are inter-related.
+- Explain the concepts of morality, justice and duty and how these are inter-related.

-- Analyze the various ethical dilemmas that confront criminal Justice practitioners.
+- Analyze the various ethical dilemmas that confront criminal justice practitioners.

-- The relationship between police discretion, law-enforcement decision-making and morality.
+- Discuss the relationship between police discretion, law-enforcement decision-making and morality.

-- Do self-analyses based on their personal profiles to determine their suitability as a police officer.
+- Do self-analyses based on personal profiles to determine suitability as a police officer.

-- In a timed classroom situation, students will practice decision-making in situations that challenge their personal and professional values.
+- Practice decision-making in situations that challenge their personal and professional values.

-- In designed scenarios, students will demonstrate their ability to manage occupational, often life-shattering situation, in a morally acceptable, legally defensible format.
+- Manage occupational, often life-shattering situations, in a morally acceptable, legally defensible format.